Minecraft Dungeons: Release

 In March 2021, Mojang announced an arcade version of the game associated with collectible cards.
 Officially licensed from Mojang and Microsoft, it was created by developer Play Mechanix and entertainment company Raw Thrills.
 The gameplay was changed into a beat-em-up format, similar to games such as Golden Axe.
-It debuted at Dave & Buster's restaurants sometime in May 2021, and at Sony Pictures' Wonderverse on December 19, 2023.
+It debuted at Dave & Buster's restaurants in May 2021, and at Sony Pictures' Wonderverse on December 19, 2023.

 Reception

 Minecraft Dungeons received mixed to positive reviews from critics, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 47% of critics.
 Critics generally found the game fun and charming, complimenting its visuals and music.
-Some were divided on Dungeonss simplicity and the procedural generation system used to generate loot and dungeon layouts.
+Some were divided on Dungeons simplicity and the procedural generation system used to generate loot and dungeon layouts.
 Most reviewers were critical of the game's short story mode and perceived lack of depth.
 Shacknews called it "a fun, laid back dungeon crawler for friends to get into."

-The Hero Edition of Minecraft Dungeons sold 11,450 physical copies on the Nintendo Switch within its first week on sale in Japan, making it the fourth bestselling retail game of the week in the country.
-The game was nominated for the category of Best Family game at The Game Awards 2020.
-The game has over 15 million players, as of February 2022, and approximately 25 million as of April 2024, making it the most successful Minecraft spinoff.
+The Hero Edition of Minecraft Dungeons sold 11,450 physical copies on the Nintendo Switch within its first week on sale in Japan, making it the fourth best-selling retail game of the week in the country.
+The game was nominated for the category of Best Family Game at The Game Awards 2020.
+The game had over 15 million players as of February 2022, and approximately 25 million as of April 2024, making it the most successful Minecraft spin-off.